033 – Transformative leisure and play: Bringing forth our reason for being

 Play as an intellectual activity

 Suzy thinks that people’s destiny as a human is to be able to know how to play.
-She states that a great scholar from 100 years ago, said that the mark of a great civilization is whether or not people can handle their leisure play.
-Ant example for her, was the pandemic when everyone went into lockdown.
+A great scholar from 100 years ago, said that the mark of a great civilization is whether or not people can handle their leisure play.
+An example for her was the pandemic, when everyone went into lockdown.
 Everyone had to adjust to spending more time at home and find ways to entertain themselves.
 People learned the importance of play during lockdown.

 Conclusion